Philipp Max

-Philipp Martin Max (/de/; born 30 September 1993) is a German professional footballer who plays as a left-back for Greek Super League club Panathinaikos.
+Philipp Martin Max (/de/; born 30 September 1993) is a German former professional footballer who played as a left-back.

 Club career

 Schalke 04

 Max joined Schalke 04 in 2010 from Bayern Munich.
 He made his Bundesliga debut on 25 March 2014 against Borussia Dortmund, coming in for Julian Draxler.

 Karlsruher SC

-On 30 April 2014, he signed a three-year contract with Karlsruher SC, effective the following season.
+On 30 April 2014, Max signed a three-year contract with Karlsruher SC, effective the following season.